hucker/ten8t/docs/README.md

 ### A modest checker...

-The very simplest thing you cand do with `ten8t` takes a few functions, gives them to the a checker object and then tells that object to run all the functions, collect the results.
+The very simplest thing you cand do with `ten8t` takes a few functions, gives them to the checker object and then tells that object to run all the functions, collect the results.
 This is the core.
 Everything that follows from here is window dressing to make this test engine run.

 ```python